robinagist/ezo/README.md

 # ezo

-## Build Oracles and Event Responders on Ethereum Fast -- And Using Python!
+## Quickly Build Oracles and Event Responders on Ethereum -- And Using Python!
 ### (13 June 2018) - now in alpha!

 `ezo` (pronounced `eh-zoh`) makes Ethereum oracle development a snap.
 Developed in Python, `ezo` permits compiling and deploying contracts, and generating handler scaffolding that allows the fast development of off-chain data sources which respond to contract events.